Intimate Exchanges: History

 Despite being such a well-known part of Alan Ayckbourn's play canon and being relatively frequently revived, it is sad to note that the Intimate Exchanges play cycle has only been performed in its entirety twice since Alan wrote it in 1982.
 The complete play - with all 16 different variations - has only been performed during its original run at the Stephen Joseph Theatre, Scarborough, in 1982, and during its revival by Alan and Tim Luscombe at the Stephen Joseph Theatre, Scarborough, in 2006 (this did tour in its entirety to New York as part of the Brits Off Broadway festival in 2007).
 Although other runs of the play have included up to four of the eight major variations, no-one else has attempted to stage the entire play cycle.
 Nor has it been attempted in any other medium.
 When produced on the radio, only four of the major eight variations were recorded and the film Smoking / No Smoking adapts six of the eight major variations of the play.

-Intimate Exchanges though is the films adapted from them by the acclaimed French film auteur Alain Resnais.
+The most notable media adaptation of Intimate Exchanges though is the films adapted from them by the acclaimed French film auteur Alain Resnais.
 The film director was a friend of Alan Ayckbourn's having been a fan of his plays for many years prior to their first meeting; they were introduced when a sceptical Alan was told Resnais was in the Scarborough theatre one evening in 1989 only to discover it was true and that Resnais regularly visited Scarborough to see Alan's plays.
 Subsequently, Resnais told Alan of his interest in adapting Intimate Exchanges for the screen.
 Alan responded that perhaps Resnais had got his plays mixed up as surely he was not intending to make a film with 16 different endings.
 Resnais replied, no he wasn't.
 He intended to make two films with twelve different endings!
 Alan agreed to let Resnais have free rein and he went on to direct two films Smoking / No Smoking which were shot entirely in the studio with Sabine Azema and Pierre Arditi playing all the roles.
 The films are extremely theatrical and have a unique feel to them, whilst staying true to the intentions and spirit of the original play.
 Alan believes one of the reasons Resnais's adaptations of his plays work so well is his plays are cinematic, whereas Resnais's films are theatrical.
 The films were acclaimed in Europe and won a number of major film awards including five Cesars.
 Although rarely screened on television and only available on DVD in France, they stand as the filmed works - alongside Resnais's Coeurs (Private Fears In Public Places) - of which Alan is the fondest of.

-Intimate Exchanges has always proved problematic not only in the challenges it presents to stage but also in the commitment in terms of scheduling.
+Despite standing as a very strong and unique Ayckbourn creation, Intimate Exchanges has always proved problematic not only in the challenges it presents to stage but also in the commitment in terms of scheduling.
 However, the play has still proved popular with both professional and amateur companies since the mid-1980s and is frequently produced, albeit only a couple of variations at a time.
 In May 1988, the first major tour of Intimate Exchanges was launched from Thorndike Theatre in association with Bill Kenwright Productions, starring Jennifer Wilson and David Roper.
 That same year, a production at the Connaught Theatre, Worthing, is believed to have been the first to offer audiences the chance to influence the direction of the plays by determining which of the final scenes were performed with a vote during the interval.
 The production presented Events on a Hotel Terrace and A Pageant, directed by by Philip Dart and starring Richard Pocock and Sue Scott-Davidson.
 Subsequently, there have been many a number of attempts to introduce audience choice or even random elements into productions.
 The problem - as Alan Ayckbourn himself notes - is this was not how the play was conceived and, ultimately, doesn't add anything to the works except for a superfluous gimmick which largely falls to understand what Alan was hoping to achieve with the work.

-Intimate Exchanges in its entirety, but finding actors willing to commit for a year of their lives was difficult.
+The entire play cycle has only been performed once more since its original production in Scarborough in 1982 and transfer to London in 1984.
+Alan frequently mentioned in interviews he would like to revive Intimate Exchanges in its entirety, but finding actors willing to commit for a year of their lives was difficult.
 However, in 2005 Alan decided he would revive play over the course of a year at the Stephen Joseph Theatre, Scarborough.
 His two actors this time were Bill Champion and Claudia Elmhirst and the play was scheduled from Spring 2006 to Spring 2007 with rehearsals beginning in March 2006.
 Two weeks prior to rehearsals, Alan suffered a stroke which would prevent him from working for the following six months.
 With a decision needed quickly about the play's future, the theatre was able to secure the talents of Tim Luscombe, who stepped in to take over directing duties for the 2006 portion of the schedule.
 He directed six of the eight major variations of the play which met with great success at the venue.

-Intimate Exchanges returned to the schedule in 2007, he directed the final two variations A Pageant and A Game Of Golf.
+Having recovered from his stroke, Alan returned to work in autumn 2006 and when Intimate Exchanges returned to the schedule in 2007, he directed the final two variations A Pageant and A Game Of Golf.
 In April 2007, Bill and Claudia performed all 16 permutations of the play in a two week gala.
 The play then toured to New York as part of the Brits Off Broadway festival; Alan having toured the Private Fears In Public Places company to the festival in 2005 to great acclaim.
 The entire cycle of plays was presented at the 59E59 Theaters over four weeks, breaking box office records at the venue and winning excellent reviews.
 The play was nominated for two Drama Desk Awards for Best Play and Best Actor (Bill Champion).

-Intimate Exchanges anywhere in the world, it remains to be seen whether the play will ever be seen again as intended.
+Given there were 24 years between complete productions of Intimate Exchanges anywhere in the world, it remains to be seen whether the play will ever be seen again as intended.
 In the meantime, it remains one of Alan's most ambitious works which even in the reduced form seen by most playgoers, still remains popular.

 Article by Simon Murgatroyd.
 Copyright: Haydonning Ltd. Please do not reproduce without permission of the copyright holder.